 It is important to consider that mobile device as M2M gateway has mobility.
 For instance, there are possibilities for a mobile device to simultaneously connect to many wearable wellness sensor devices, and to connect newly to wellness sensor devices which have never connected previously at the location of outside.

 This use case illustrates potential requirements from the use case of wellness services utilizing mobile device.

+8.2.2 Source

+Not applicable